rorybunker/ma-stat-dsm/README.md

 ## Running all steps at once
 ### main.py:
 No arguments required.
+In main.py, we iterate over all possible teams and/or matches and trial different parameters until a significant result is obtained -- at which point the process stops.
 Run on the command line:
 ```
 python main.py
 ```